An Explicit Example Of Optimal Portfolio-Consumption Choices With Habit Formation And Partial Observations: Market Model and Consumption Habit Formation

-Now, at each time $t\in{[0,\ T]}$, the investor chooses a consumption rate $c_{t}\geq{0}$, and decides the amounts $\pi_{t}$ of his wealth to invest in the stock, and the rest in bank.
-Then, in this self-financing market model, the investor's total wealth process $X_{t}$ follows the dynamics:
+At time $t\in{[0,\ T]}$, the investor chooses a consumption rate $c_{t}\geq{0}$ and decides the amounts $\pi_{t}$ of his wealth to invest in the risky asset, and the rest in the bond.
+The investor's total wealth process $X_{t}$ therefore follows the dynamics

 with the initial wealth $X_{0}=x_{0}>0$.\\